europace/baufismart-antraege-api/README.md

 # Anträge API

-As loan Provider get all the data of your applications for high effective validations and approvals.
+As a loan provider get all the data of your applications for highly effective validations and approvals.

 ![loanProvider](https://img.shields.io/badge/-loanProvider-lightblue)
 ![mortgageLoan](https://img.shields.io/badge/-mortgageLoan-lightblue)